Oahu Dream Weddings Tips & Advice

 - You might want to do a "drive-by" before the ceremony day to familiarize yourself with the route.

-- Make sure you have your mobile phone "on" just in case we have to make a last minute location change given a traffic event, inclement weather, or a unanticipated circumstance at the location.
+- While this is very rare, please have your mobile phone available just in case we have to make a last minute location change given a traffic event, inclement weather, or a unanticipated circumstance at the location.
 FYI: If you have a non-USA number, we cannot contact you.

 - If at Waialae/Kahala, parking can be tight after 10 am, and unavailable on weekends and holidays.
 We suggest you take a tax, Uber, Lyft, or use our transportation.

 - There is no place where any car is "safe" on your stay in Hawaii.
-Do not leave anything in your car at any time, even for a few minutes.
-Remove all items of value and those which cannot be replaced easily.
+Never leave valuables in your car, even for a few minutes!
+Always remove items which cannot be replaced easily.

 Uber, Lyft, or taxi service:

-- We suggest you pre-book and reserve your Uber or Lyft to avoid not getting a timely ride, last minute cancellations, or no-shows.
+- We suggest you pre-book and reserve your ride-share to avoid unavailability or last minute cancellations.
 It happens.
-Please make sure they know when you need to be at the location.

 Product Delivery: